finos/git-proxy/README.md

 $ git clone https://github.com/octocat/Hello-World.git && cd Hello-World
 # The below command is using the GitHub official CLI to fork the repo that is cloned.
 # You can also fork on the GitHub UI.
 For usage details on the CLI, see https://github.com/cli/cli
-# You must fork the repo into our own account to demonstrate pushing through Git Proxy since it
-# is necessary to have write access on the repo for git-proxy to function.
-If you do not have push
-# access, you will receive a 403 error.
 $ gh repo fork
 ✓ Created fork yourGithubUser/Hello-World
 ...